 Consider working with a website designer and professional writer.
 These investments will almost certainly pay big dividends.

 Especially in the social media era, few things beat customer reviews.
 Already, mapping apps are incorporating customer reviews.
 Who knows what will be next.
 To make the most of this wave, consider giving free or reduced-priced sessions to friends in exchange for their honest online reviews.
 Most Millenials trust online reviews as much as they trust word-of-mouth.
 So, this area may be your best opportunity for growth.
+It would also be a great idea to link up with establishes physios such as Physio Hub who can get referrals from and vice versa.

 Don’t Forget a Personal Touch